 Home Automation Platform

-I love creating a smart home, I have written a lot about it, including this list with smart home ideas.
+I love creating a smart home, and I have written a lot about it, including this list with smart home ideas.
 When you want to create a smart home you will need a central place to manage your smart home devices.

 You could buy a dedicated smart home hub, like a Homey, which may have some advantages.
 But if you have a server available then you can also install your own Home Automation Platform.

 A good solution is for example Home Assistant.
-You can install it on pretty much any platform that you want to use and it’s well documented.
+You can install it on pretty much any platform that you want to use and it’s well-documented.
 Other home automation solutions that you can take a look at are: